Kavitate/FlipperZeroBadUSB/README.md

-# FlipperZeroBadUSB
+# Flipper Zero BadUSB

-BadUSB Scripts for Flipper Zero
+This repo contains a collection of BadUSB scripts I have created for the Flipper Zero device.